Triangulated categories of mixed motives: Realizations

 Consider a homotopy cartesian commutative monoid $\mathcal{E}$ in $\M$.
 Then $\Mod{\mathcal{E}}$ is an $\sm$-fibred model category, such that $\ho(\Mod{\mathcal{E}})$ is motivic, and we have a morphism of motivic categories (see \ref{abstractmotivicmodules} and \ref{hmtlinearproperties})

-Moreover this change of scalars functor commutes with the six operations of Grothendieck.
 In practice, all the realization functors are obtained in this way (at least over fields), which can be formulated as follows (for simplicity, we shall work here in a $\QQ$-linear context, but, if we are ready to consider higher categorical constructions, there is no reason to make such an assumption). \end{paragr}

-\begin{paragr} Consider a quasi-excellent noetherian scheme of finite dimension $S$, as well as two stable symmetric monoidal $\sm$-fibred combinatorial model categories $\M$ and $\M'$ over the category of $S$-schemes of finite type such that $\ho(\M)$ and $\ho(\M')$ are motivic.
-We also assume that both $\ho(\M)$ and $\ho(\M')$ are $\QQ$-linear and separated, and are generated by their Tate twists (\ref{df:generating_twists}).
+\begin{paragr} Consider a quasi-excellent noetherian scheme $S$ of finite dimension, as well as two stable symmetric monoidal $\sm$-fibred combinatorial model categories $\M$ and $\M'$ over the category of $S$-schemes of finite type such that $\ho(\M)$ and $\ho(\M')$ are motivic (as triangulated premotivic categories).
+We also assume that both $\ho(\M)$ and $\ho(\M')$ are $\QQ$-linear and separated.

 Consider a Quillen adjunction

 inducing a morphism of $\sm$-fibred categories